The show must go online

 As public performances around the world are cancelled in the light of the COVID-19 virus, the international classical musical community continues to do its best to provide music at a time when people most need comfort and connection.

-Many of our artists have contributed to these efforts, either in recent broadcasts that have been uploaded or performances of cancelled concerts that were filmed behind closed doors, and even with a new radio programme.
-Here is a list of free broadcasts you can watch or listen to.
+Many of our artists have contributed to these efforts, either in recent broadcasts that have been uploaded or performances of cancelled concerts that were filmed behind closed doors, and even with regular broadcasts from their own homes.
 We will be adding to it as more become available, so keep checking back.

 - François-Xavier Roth conducts Les Siècles in Beethoven's Symphonies Nos.
 5 and 7, recorded behind closed doors at the Palace of Versailles during what was intended as a complete cycle of the symphonies.
 Roth also conducts the orchestra in two programmes of Berlioz: Monstre Berlioz and Fantastique Lélio, recorded at the Paris Philharmonie last year.

 - Stefan Solyom conducted the premiere of Power and Glory, with music by Fredrik Österling and libretto by Hanna Höglund, with the Helsingborg Symphony Orchestra, and the film is still online.

 - The Berlin Philharmonic has made its Digital Concert Hall free for 30 days, and there you can find Paul Lewis performing Mozart's Piano Concerto No.27 under the baton of Bernard Haitink, as well as a 15-minute interview with him.
 Haitink also conducts the orchestra in Bruckner's Symphony No.7.